 - A history of chronic middle ear effusions with or without infections or chronic upper respiratory problems

-Three convenient locations for ENT and audiology services
+Convenient locations for ENT and rehab audiology services

 ENT services are one phone call away.
 For all locations, you can call: 612-874-1292